 5. Conclusion.

 Particular thoughts and actions—that is, particular moves in particular language-games—are justified by the rules of those language-games.
 But those rules—that is, those language-games themselves—are justified only insofar as playing them meets our needs; certainly none of them must be justified by any of the others.
-In some cases, it seems, we had to play the particular language-games that we did; in these cases, we can explain—though in no real sense justify—our playing of these particular language-games by reference to our nature.
+In some cases, it seems, we had to play the particular language-games that we did; in these cases, we can explain—though in no nontrivial sense justify—our playing of these particular language-games by reference to our nature.
 In other cases, it seems, we did not have to play the particular language-games that we did; we could have chosen—and may yet choose—to play otherwise.

-Perhaps, over time, all of us will converge on a particular set of language-games—that is, on a particular form of life; presumably, this form of life would be explained—though only in a degenerate sense justified—by the unchangeable aspects of our biology.
+Perhaps, over time, all of us will converge on a particular set of language-games—that is, on a particular form of life; presumably, this form of life would be explained—though only in a trivial sense justified—by the unchangeable aspects of our biology.
 In the meantime, though, it seems that we ought to agree with Wittgenstein that rationalism—that is, using mere reason to prove justified a particular form of life—is doomed to failure:

 “How am I able to follow a rule?”—If this is not a question about causes, then it is about the justification for my acting in this way in complying with the rule.
 Once I have exhausted the justifications, I have reached bedrock, and my spade is turned.
 Then I am inclined to say: “This is simply what I do.”

 Why, since it is doomed to failure, is rationalism so appealing?
 After all, Wittgenstein sometimes seems to identify the search for justifications with the entirety of the history of philosophy—and we have been doing philosophy for a while now!
 It is not obvious that Wittgenstein ever answers this question himself—but perhaps the answer was unsaid because it was so obvious: we search for justifications because we are afraid.
 We want to prove that our form of life will not change again—even though we know, on some level, that it will.
-And so we tell ourselves stories wherein we have at last gotten it right—stories that guarantee that there won’t be any more scientific or political revolutions even though we know, on some level, that there will be.
+And so we tell ourselves stories wherein we have at last gotten it right: we tell ourselves stories that guarantee that there won’t be any more scientific or political revolutions—even though we know, on some level, that there will be.
 Wittgenstein therefore seems right to compare his way of doing philosophy with therapy—for the alternative way of doing philosophy seems, when explained in this way, neurotic indeed.

 If there is anything to be said for the history of philosophy, then perhaps it is that it has been—at its best—always already therapeutic.
-Though they are often called “rationalists,” what are else are Plato and Immanuel Kant trying to tell us but that there are inevitable limits on our knowledge?
+Though they are often called “rationalists,” what else are Plato and Immanuel Kant trying to tell us but that there are inevitable limits on what doctrines we can prove justified?
 But perhaps this is a topic for another essay.

 Bibliography